What do you look for in a keyboard? Should it have mechanical switches? RGB lighting? How about great media controls?

 It comes with three lighting options and breathing effects while you work or play.
 You can press a function key to switch control between WASD and the arrow keys and there’s even a braided cable to add a quality look the overall design.

-It’s not going to beat any of our favorite overall or gaming keyboards, but when it comes to bang for buck, there’s none that can match the DBPower Three Colors.
+It’s not going to beat any of our favorite overall or gaming keyboards, but when it comes to bang for the buck, there’s none that can match the DBPower Three Colors.

 Why you should buy it: Similar to the Logitech Craft, the minimalist MX Keys keyboard features slightly concaved key caps, which make it great for a fast and comfortable typing experience.
 It also features six levels of backlighting, and the ability to connect and share the clipboard or files with up to 3 PCs or Macs simultaneously — something other wireless keyboards can’t do.